 This trip exploring the Mergui Archipelago was into unknown territory for me.
 Would there be mobile coverage, electricity, wifi, or even air-con?
 I’d figured not.
 Yet, as the sunset below a layer of grey rain-leaden clouds and the world turned deep purple, I found some answers.

-Below, on the main deck, our sleeping quarters were gazebos with rattan paneling and mahogany trim.
+Below, on the main deck, our sleeping quarters were gazebos with rattan panelling and mahogany trim.
 After the diesel generator was turned off, nifty LED reading lights and cooling fans powered by the solar panels could be turned on.

 We anchored for the evening, and even though we sat less than 10° north of the equator, sea breezes wafted through the partitioned quarters and I was lulled by the gentle rocking of the Andaman Sea.
 Around the dinner table that night there’d been talk from Bjorn Burchard, head of Moby Dick Tours, that in a few days’ time we might get some of the holy grail of 21st travellers: WiFi.